Arkansas Weekly Fishing Report

 The AGFC is treating alligator weed in Lake Conway using EPA-registered herbicides approved for use in aquatic systems.
 The AGFC strongly recommends that adjacent landowners not use lake water for irrigation of lawns or gardens through March 1, 2018.
 For more information please contact the AGFC Fisheries Office in Mayflower at (877)-470-3309.

-(updated 10-25-2017) Lowell Myers of Sore Lip’em All Guide Service said currently the Little Red River is receiving small amounts of generation during the week.
-This generation pattern is creating low water conditions most days providing good wading conditions, but challenging boating on some sections on the river.
-Expect this pattern to continue until significant rainfall is received.
-With low water, remember to use fluorocarbon tippet to increase your catch numbers.
-In slow moving or still water, remember to put some movement on the fly or Trout Magnet to get more strikes.
+(update 10-4-2017) Lowell Myers of Sore Lip’em All Guide Service said the Little Red is receiving 3-4 hours of generation on weekdays and lesser amounts on weekends.
 Sowbugs, midges, soft hackles and Woolly Buggers are working well for fly anglers.
-Pink- and white-colored Trout Magnets are recommended for spin fishing.
+Pink-colored Trout Magnets are recommended for spin fishing.
 Always check before heading to the Little Red River by calling the Army Corps of Engineers Little Rock District water data system (501-362-5150) for Greers Ferry Dam water release information or check the Corps of Engineers website (swl-wc.usace.army.mil) for real-time water release and the Southwestern Power Administration website (swpa.gov) to see forecasted generation schedule.

-(updated 10-18-2017) Larry Walters at Bones Bait Shop (501-354-9900) had no report this week.
-In last week’s report, Larry said that the dropping water temperature (down to 77 degrees) had crappie chasing shad in 10-12 feet depth.
+(update 10-4-2017) Larry Walters at Bones Bait Shop (501-354-9900) said the water is clear and is at a normal level.
+Surface water temperature tumbled in a week to 77 degrees.
+Crappie are chasing shad and are in 10-12 feet depth.
 Use minnows and jigs.
+Reports have been good on catches.
 Bass reports were good, with anglers using crankbaits or buzzbaits.
-Catfishing was good in 10-12 feet depth.
-Bream were fair on worms or crickets.
+Catfishing is good.
+The fish are in 10-12 feet depth.
+No reports on white bass.
+Bream are fair on worms or crickets.

-(updated 10-18-2017) Jolly Rogers Marina (501-868-5558) said black bass are good.
+(update 9-27-2017) Jolly Rogers Marina (501-868-5558) said black bass fishing is good.
 There have been more reports coming in this week of limits being caught.
 Black bass are biting on crankbaits, drop-shot, jigs, buzzbaits, wacky rig worms and spinnerbaits.
 Blacks are in the weeds and off the edge line.
-They’re shallow during dusk and dawn.
+They shallow during dusk and dawn.
 Drop 12-18 feet in deep water and drop just below fast-moving schools of shad.
-Almost 11 pounds of bass were hauled in by two teams in last Friday night’s tournament with a 4.3-pound big bass.
-Spotted bass (Kentuckies) action is slow.
-Spots are being caught on hair and finesse worm jigs, spoons and minnows.
-They can be found in the deep water mixed in with the black bass.
-White bass are slow.
+Kentucky bass are slow.
+The spots are being caught on hair and finesse worm jigs, spoons and minnows.
+They can found in the deep water mixed in with the black bass.
+White bass action has been slow as well.
 They are coming up for a shorter period of time and moving quickly with the schools.
 Use Rooster Tails, CC Spoons and deep-diving Bandits and Bombers.
-Crappie reports have been good.
+Crappie are good.
 They are being caught on crappie minnows and jigs (Tennessee Shad).
-Lots of 11- to 15-inch crappie are being caught 7-12 feet and 18-22 feet deep.
-Fish off the channel or under water bridges.
-Bream are slow.
-Look for them near brush piles, but they’re moving quickly.
+Lots of 11- to 15-inch crappie are being caught 12-15 feet and 17-20 feet deep.
+Fish off channel or under water bridges.
+Bream fishing is slow, but bream can be found near the brush piles moving quickly.
 They are being caught on crickets and live worms.
-Catfish are good.
+Catfishing is good.
+The catfish are being caught in 15-25 feet of water, moving to shallower water.
 Use stink bait, small bream, worms and chicken livers.
-There are reports of cats near rocks on shoreline by the weeds.
+There have been reports of cats near rocks on shoreline by the weeds.

 Bishop Park Ponds